Call Today to Get Started With Your Visa!

 Form ETA 9142B

-Employers seeking temporary non-agricultural workers under the H-2B visa must file Form ETA 9142B, upon which the employer must provide the SOC code that pertains to the visa applicant’s job offer.
 The employer should use the SOC code that most clearly describes the work to be performed by the visa applicant.
 The SOC code can be determined using the Foreign Labor Certification Data Center Online Wage Library (“OWL”) developed via a grant by the U.S. Department of Labor.

 Job Change During EB Visa Application

-When an EB applicant changes his or her employment during the application process, the applicant must show that the new employment meets the requirements of the EB visa.
-To do so, the USCIS will rely on the Department of Labor’s Standard Occupational Classification (SOC).
+To do so, the USCIS will use an analysis of the Department of Labor’s Standard Occupational Classification (SOC).
 However, the USCIS says it does more than draw numerical comparisons in the DOL’s system when determining whether or not jobs are the same or similar.
-Instead, the USCIS will look at several different factors, including the required skills, training, education, experience, licenses or certifications for the job; how the wages associated with each job compare; and the job duties of both jobs.

 How are SOC Codes Determined?

-SOC codes are determined and revised periodically using classification principles and coding guidelines.
-The most recent revision was completed in 2018.
-Occupations are classified based on work performed and, in some cases, on the skills, education, and/or training required to perform the work, but not job title.
+Occupations are classified based on work performed and, in some cases, on the skills, education, and/or training required to perform the work, but not the job title.
 Each occupation is assigned to only one occupation category at the most detailed level of the classification.

 For example, workers engaged in planning and the directing of resources are classified as management occupations in Major Group 11-000.
 Major Groups are then broken into minor groups, which are then divided into broad occupations, which are then divided into one or more detailed occupations.